JRoy/happybot/README.md

 * 30 - Stop the loop of the boot script.

 # Note
-While I understand that making this whole bot work in its entirety, using certain snippets may be very helpful for you/your projects.
-All I ask when you are doing this is to respect the Apache Licence and if you'd like, mention this repository :).
+While I understand that making this whole bot work in its entirety may be impractical for you, using certain snippets may be very helpful for your own projects.
+All ask of you if you do decide to use some of my code, please make sure to respect the Apache Licence and, optionally, mention this repository ;).

 # Donate
 While it's perfectly optional, if you like what I do and want to support me feel free to buy my a pizza: